sjparkinson/uncomplicated.systems/_posts/2018-06-19-docker-0111-docker-compose.md

 We can be more specific about the services we're starting/stopping by using `docker-compose start` and `docker-compose stop`, passing in the names of the services we're intersted in.

 If we want to run a command inside a container we can use `docker-compose run`.
-Let's try running `dep ensure` on our code!
+Let's try running `dep ensure` on our code (it's a way of installing depenencies in Go).

 ```
 docker-compose run application dep ensure